 “A-are you okay?
 After that, uh, pregnancy encouragement...”

 “I get it, I don’t think that’s the way to treat humans, either!”
 In strong agreement, Terra then regained her composure.
 “Ah, sorry...
-I think that saying I get it is an exaggeration.”
+I think saying I get it is an exaggeration.”

 “Exaggeration?”